Helene Rothländer: Under National Socialism

 In January 1933 the National Socialists took power and lost no time in transforming Germany into a one-party dictatorship.
 On 24 February 1933, Rothländer attracted attention with a speech she delivered in the Koblenz city hall on behalf of the Catholic Centre Party, in connection with the forthcoming parliamentary election.
 She was uncharacteristically direct in her condemnation of what she termed the "Prussian-Protestant spirit of excess", and found herself in turn strongly criticised by (among others) the influential Protestant minority in Koblenz.
 On 12 March 1933, she was re-elected to the city council.
 A few months later, she lost her seat in July 1933 when the Centre Party effectively dissolved itself in the aftermath of the Reichstag vote on the Enabling Act of 1933.
 On 10 August, Rothländer lost her right to work in the public sector, effective from 30 November 1933.
 The decision was based on her "political unreliability" ("politischer Unzuverlässigkeit"), and it put an end to her teaching career.
 In April 1934 it became apparent that her attempt to reverse her dismissal had failed.
-She was also required to give up her work on "Paulinus", the diocesan newspaper, because she refused to join the government backed "National Chamber of Writers" (Reichsschrifttumskammer).
+She was also required to give up her work on "Paulinus", the diocesan newspaper, because she refused to join the government backed Reich Chamber of Literature.

 Over the next few years, she involved herself in "Catholic women's work".
 During 1938/39 she served as director of a convalescence home in Bad Pyrmont.
 She also worked as an educator for the church.
 An attempt to kill Hitler in July 1944 failed in its objective but succeeded in seriously unnerving the government.
 A month later, over 4,000 people were simultaneously arrested overnight in an exercise called Aktion Gitter.
 In determining whom to arrest, the Gestapo referred to their lists of politically active non-Nazis before the imposition of one-party government in 1933.
 As a former member of the Prussian parliament, Helene Rothländer was included: she was arrested on the night of 23/24 August and held in "protective custody" in the "Carmelite jail" in Koblenz.
 While she was there, the prison was badly damaged by an air raid, but Rothländer was among the survivors.
 She had not been involved in the assassination plot, and had never been a Communist, a Socialist or registered as Jewish, so the authorities found no reason to detain her for longer.
 After approximately seven weeks, on 4 October 1944, she was released.